PagerDuty/operational-review-docs/docs/reviews/business.md

 * Was it a good or bad quarter for our digital business?
 * What was the performance against stated SLAs?
 What was the time without major incident across the organization?
 * How many major incidents did the business experience?
 Is this figure trending up or down?
 Which business services suffered the most from incidents?
-* How many customers were impacted by outages (unique count or percent)?
+* How many customers were impacted by major incidents (unique count or percent)?
 * How much revenue was lost or put at risk?
 * Was customer impact equal across business services or are there specific business services that suffer more than others?
 * How much does it typically cost us to resolve a major incident?